Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Metric Design for Temporal Analysis

 }

 \textit{Correct interpretation:} $C_D$'s relative advantage is unchanged.

 \textbf{If entropy normalization is used hypothetically:}

-At timestep $t$, attention is concentrated primarily on $C_D$ (0.40) and $C_d$ (0.30), with other tokens having small weights (e.g., 0.05, 0.0357 each), yielding low $H_t$.
-At timestep $t+1$, attention becomes more distributed as the attention of $T_1$ increases to 0.15, while those of $C_D$ (0.40) and $C_d$ (0.30) remain constant, yielding higher $H_{t+1}$.
+At timestep $t$, attention is concentrated primarily on $C_D$ (0.40) and $C_d$ (0.30), with other tokens having small weights (e.g., 0.05, 0.036 each), yielding low $H_t$.
+At timestep $t+1$, the attention of $T_1$ increases to 0.15, while those of $C_D$ (0.40) and $C_d$ (0.30) remain constant, yielding higher $H_{t+1}$.

 An entropy-normalized metric would give: {

 }